KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-darksky-hourly by jacquesCedric](https://github.com/jacquesCedric/MMM-darksky-hourly)

 1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
+2. Warning: No LICENSE file.

 ## [MMM-DarkSky24Hours by thobach](https://github.com/thobach/MMM-DarkSky24Hours)

 1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `weather.html`: Replace it with `MagicMirror²`.
+3. Warning: No LICENSE file.

 ## [MMM-DarkSkyForecast by jclarke0000](https://github.com/jclarke0000/MMM-DarkSkyForecast)